natansdj/trellis/README.md

 1. Configure your WordPress sites in `group_vars/development/wordpress_sites.yml` and in `group_vars/development/vault.yml`
 2. Run `vagrant up`

+## Windows local development setup

+Development server
+1. Configure your WordPress sites in `group_vars/development/wordpress_sites.yml` and in `group_vars/development/vault.yml`
+2. Run `vagrant up`
+If there are error message :
+ERROR! the role 'composer' was not found in /vagrant/roles:/vagrant:vendor/roles ignore it and wait until the vagrant up is finished
+3. vagrant ssh
+4. cd /vagrant
+5. ansible-galaxy install -r requirements.yml
+6. ansible-playbook dev.yml

 [Read the local development docs](https://roots.io/trellis/docs/local-development-setup/) for more information.